allendecid/AIchat/README.md

 ## Calculating weights for your document

-A python script is included that will calculate a weight for each word on a question based on its frequency in all the questions and on its discriminating power.
+A python script is included with a scoring function that will calculate a weight for each word on a question based on its frequency in all the questions and on its discriminating power.
 After designing a csv faq with the headers Question and Answer and running the script, it will create a new csv document called Weighted.csv with an additional column named Weights.
 To run the script do as follow in the command line:
 ```
 python addweights.py <csv-file>